leonardo-lacerda-data/leonardo-lacerda-data/README.md

 Data Science student at **FIAP** (graduating 2027), based in Santa Catarina, Brazil.

-I came into data from a commercial and e-commerce background, which shaped how I work: I care less about the model and more about whether the number changes someone's decision.
+I came into data from a commercial and e-commerce background.
-Currently focused on analytics engineering fundamentals: SQL, data modeling, AI & Cloud solutions that survive contact with real users.
+Currently focused on analytics engineering fundamentals: SQL, data modeling, AI & Cloud solutions turning raw data into decisions people actually act on.

 ---